- Chart

 Threats

-- Increased frequency and severity of natural disasters.
+- Increased frequency and severity of hurricanes and other natural disasters.

-- Rising reinsurance costs and reduced availability of reinsurance.
+- Rising reinsurance costs and reduced availability of reinsurance capacity.

-- Increased competition from established players and new entrants.
+- Intensifying competition from national carriers and new entrants.

 Competitors and Market Share